New Jersey Water Science Center

 Compiled in cooperation with the New Jersey Department of Environmental Protection

-Combined storage in the thirteen major water supply reservoirs as of March 31 was 77.991 billion gallons (96.4 percent of capacity), which is higher than the average March contents for the reference period 1961-1990.
-The storage was 2.236 billion gallons higher than one month ago and 4.534 billion gallons higher than one year ago.
+Combined storage in the thirteen major water supply reservoirs as of May 31 was 77.560 billion gallons (95.9 percent of capacity), which is greater than the average May contents for the reference period 1961-1990.
+The storage was 1.942 billion gallons more than one month ago and 3.008 billion gallons more than one year ago.
 The thirteen major water supply reservoirs are as follows: Lake Tappan, Woodcliff Lake, Oradell Reservoir, DeForest Lake, Splitrock Reservoir, Boonton Reservoir, Canistear Reservoir, Oak Ridge Reservoir, Clinton Reservoir, Charlotteburg Reservoir, Echo Lake, Wanaque Reservoir and Spruce Run Reservoir.

-Groundwater levels, as measured in water-table observation wells for the month of March, were above normal at the Morrell 1 and Vocational School 2 index wells, and were below normal at the Readington School 11 index well.
-Levels decreased from last month.
-Levels were higher than one year ago at the Readington School 11 and Morrell 1 index wells, but lower than one year ago at the Vocational School 2 index well.
+Groundwater levels, as measured in water-table observation wells for the month of May, were above normal at the Readington School 11 and Morrell 1 index wells and below normal at the Vocational School 2 index well.
+Levels increased from last month at the Readington School 11 and Vocational School 2 index wells, but decreased from last month at the Morrell 1 index well.
+Levels were higher than one year ago at the Readington School 11 index well, and lower than one year ago at the Morrell 1 and Vocational School 2 index wells.